When you buy any gym equipment from Bowflex, you expect quality, and that exactly what you get with the Bowflex 5.1s Stowable Weight Bench.

-Thankfully the 5.1s has been designed with an adjustable seat, I recommend to avoid any adjustable bench if it doesn’t include an adjustable seat.
+Thankfully the 5.1s has been designed with an adjustable seat.
+I recommend avoiding any adjustable bench if it doesn’t include an adjustable seat.

-Adjustable seats are very important for incline presses, the last thing you need when pressing heavy is for your butt to slide off of the seat, an inclined seat will provide you with the stability you need.
+Adjustable seats are essential for incline presses.
+The last thing you need when pressing heavy is for your butt to slide off of the seat.
+An inclined seat will provide you with the stability you need.

-Bowflex has always shined when it comes to the build quality of their products, their other two weight benches the 3.1 and 5.1 are a testament to this, all of their weight benches are built from heavy duty commercial grade steel which makes them durable and capable of taking their max capacity weight loads with ease.
+All of their weight benches are built from heavy-duty commercial grade steel, which makes them durable and capable of taking their max capacity weight loads with ease.

-This bench weighs close to 70lb which is great, we need some weight for stability, also the weight of the bench will provide us with a big clue to the overall quality of the bench, so the heavier the better.
+This bench weighs close to 70lb which is great.
+We need some weight for stability.
+Also, the bench’s weight will provide us with a big clue to the overall quality of the bench, so the heavier, the better.

-Yes, lighter benches are easier to move around and store, but they’re made of cheaper steel which is far less durable and the lack of weight makes the bench unstable.
+Lighter benches are easier to move around and store, but they’re made of cheaper steel, which is far less durable, and the lack of weight makes the bench unstable.

-I think the main reason Bowflex decided to bring out the 5.1s was for one simple reason, they saw a market for a fold-flat version of their bench, ‘folds flat to be stored up against the wall’.
+I think the main reason Bowflex decided to bring out the 5.1s was for one simple reason.
+They saw a market for a stowable version of their bench, ‘can be stored up against the wall.’

-This isn’t anything new, foldable benches have been around for years but it’s new for Bowflex, and if you’re tight for space in your training quarters I guess this will be one very useful feature to have.
+This isn’t anything new; stowable benches have been around for years, but it’s new for Bowflex, and if you’re tight for space in your training quarters, I guess this will be one very useful feature to have.